 We’ve seen that effective change management is essential for rolling out KCS.
 It makes sense.
 KCS asks leaders to measure and communicate differently.
-KCS changes the mechanics of how knowledge workers do their jobs and how they think about the job.
-Often, this happens as we replace tools or reconfigure them.
-That’s a lot of […]
+KCS changes the mechanics of how knowledge […]

 What Does the KCS Council Do?

 A few clients recently asked us for more details on the roles and responsibilities of the KCS Council.
-There is good general guidance in the KCS v6 Practices Guide and the KCS v6 Adoption Guide, but it’s not especially specific.
-So, with input from Ryan Mathews, Jacob Watts, Monique Cadena, and Jennifer Crippen, I thought […]
+There is good general guidance in the KCS v6 Practices Guide and […]

 KCS v6 in Five Minutes

 We’ve updated KCS in Five Minutes for KCS v6!
 In 2010, I learned about Pecha Kucha.
-Pecha Kucha is a Japanese storytelling approach that displays 20 slides, each for exactly 20 seconds, for a total length of 5:40.
-Given that my typical tempo for explaining KCS is a three-day workshop, I thought it would be […]
+Pecha Kucha is a Japanese storytelling approach that displays 20 slides, each for exactly […]

 KCS: Drive to Resolution